InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 **Logic**

-Calling `marketOrdersOrKill` will perform the following steps:
+Calling `marketOrdersOrKill` will perform the same steps as `marketOrders` but will revert if the entire `quantity` is not filled.

 # Matching Orders